cognitedata/neat/docs/data-modeling-lifecycle/tutorial-1-knowledge-acquisition.md

 - `namespace` : a globally unique identifier for the enterprise data model
 - `prefix` : a short name that can be used to reference the namespace in various downstream systems
 - `create` : a date when the enterprise data model was created
+- `schema` : a indication of schema completeness, which can be either one of the following:
+    -  `complete` - the data model is entirely defined in the spreadsheets
+    -  `partial` - the data model is defined within several spreadsheets
+    -  `extended` - data model is defined in spreadsheets and external sources (ontology, CDF, etc.)
 - `updated` : a date when the enterprise data model was last updated
 - `version` : a version of the enterprise data model
 - `title` : a title of the enterprise data model